Stratified $\beta$-numbers and traveling salesman in Carnot groups: Introduction

 Given a step $s$ Carnot group, we can form a projective system by quotienting out the center.
 We let $G_s = G$ and get projections $G_i \to G_{i-1}$ until $G_0 = \{0\}$.
 Let $\pi_i : G \to G_i$ be the composition of the projections from $G_s$ to $G_i$.

 We now define a new type of $\beta$-number that we call stratified $\beta$-numbers.
 For a subset $E \subset G$ and a ball $B(x,r)$, define:

 where the infimum is over horizontal lines.
-We've chosen the exponent so that $\hat{\beta}_E \geq \beta_E$.
+We have chosen the exponent so that $\hat{\beta}_E \geq \beta_E$.
 One can replace the $\ell_1$-sum by an $\ell_p$ combination of the summands to get an equivalent notion of $\hat{\beta}$.
 Note that we have abused notation here as $d$ is originally a metric on $G$, not the projected $\pi_i(G)$.
-For now the reader can interpret this as $d$ being different homogeneous norms for every $\pi_i(G)$ (which will still give a valid $\hat{\beta}$) but we will clarify what we mean in the preliminary section.
-There is also also a geometric description of $\hat{\beta}_E$ after the main theorem.
+For now the reader can interpret this as $d$ being different homogeneous norms for every $\pi_i(G)$ (which will still give a valid $\hat{\beta}$) but we will clarify what we mean in the following section.

 The following is the main result of this paper. \begin{theorem} Let $G$ be a step $s$ Carnot group with Hausdorff dimension $Q$.
-A set $E \subset G$ lies on a finite length rectifiable curve if and only if the following quantity is finite:
+For a set $E \subset G$, we define the quantity